ArPiRobot/ArPiRobot-CoreLib/README.md

 Ideally, this means only one library to maintain, same features regardless of language, and issues like Python's GIL are avoided (mostly).

-## Building
+## Building (Linux Only)

 - Install CMake and conan
-- Download a [cross compiler](https://github.com/abhiTronix/raspberry-pi-cross-compilers) form the link.
+- Download a [cross compiler](https://github.com/abhiTronix/raspberry-pi-cross-compilers) from the link below.
 Make sure downloaded compiler supports pi zero.
 Extract to your home directory.
 - Run prep_pi_zero
 - cd to build directory
 - Run `cmake .. -DCMAKE_TOOLCHAIN_FILE=../cmake_toolchains/pi_zero.cmake`